Communication as Voting: Beyond the Binary Setting

 \end{proposition}

-\cref{prop:6} implies that for sufficiently large $N$, the senders map every signal except the highest signal, $s_J$, to the lowest message, $z_1$, in all monotone equilibria.
-Thus, all monotone equilibria are equivalent to equilibria with binary messages and signals.
-Therefore, all the results from previous sections remain valid.
+\cref{prop:4} implies that, for sufficiently large $N$, in every non-babbling monotone equilibrium, the senders map every signal other than $s_J$ to the lowest message, $z_1$.
+Hence, any active message other than $z_1$ can be sent only after signal $s_J$.
+It follows that all active messages other than $z_1$ are equivalent.
+By the preceding message reduction, at most two messages can therefore be active: $z_1$ and, if it exists, a single non-lowest message, which we label $z_2$.
+Furthermore, the signal space is effectively binary: only whether $s_J$ is observed matters.
+Thus, all non-babbling monotone equilibria are equivalent to equilibria in the basic setting with binary signals and binary messages.
+Therefore, the results from the previous sections continue to hold.

-The proof of \cref{prop:6} proceeds in three steps: First, we extend \cref{lem:1} and show that the senders only send $z_1$ upon receiving $s_1$.
-Second, we generalize the reasoning behind \eqref{eqn:7} and demonstrate that the senders' equilibrium strategy induces a monotone mapping from signals to messages.
-Specifically, for $k'>k$, if the senders send $z_k$ with positive probability upon observing $s_j$, they never send $z_{k'}$ upon any low signals $s_{j'}$ with $j'< j$.
-Third, using the insight from \cref{thm:1}, we show that each sender's message must convey almost no information as $N\to\infty$.
-Otherwise, when $N\to\infty$, each sender infers that the state must be either $\theta_1$ or $\theta_2$ conditional on being pivotal, and disregards his signal.
-Combining these steps, the senders' equilibrium strategy must map all signals but $s_J$ to $z_1$.

-The third step’s proof is more complex than that of \cref{thm:1} in the binary setting, because the receiver's best response is characterized by a partition on the multi-dimensional message space, rather than a single cut-off $\hat{T}$.
-Consequently, when $N\to\infty$, there are numerous pivotal events in which a sender can swing the receiver's decision, not just a single one ($\hat{T}-1$ approvals from $N-1$ senders).
-We draw on large deviations theory to handle this complexity.
-We show that, when $N\to\infty$, if the senders' messages remain informative, a subset of pivotal events dominates all others in probability at an exponential rate.
-Moreover, conditional on any such pivotal event, each sender assigns negligible probability to $\theta_3$.
-Our approach may be of independent interest to theorists studying communication and voting.
-We provide a sketch in \hyperref[AP:B]{Appendix B}.